vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

-Note: _For running async tests (they should be async since you are dealing with async code) you would require [`pytest-asyncio`](https://github.com/pytest-dev/pytest-asyncio) and decorate your test with `@pytest.mark.asyncio` or apply asyncio mark to all tests with:_
+Note: _For running async tests (they should be async since you are dealing with async code) you would require [`pytest-asyncio`](https://github.com/pytest-dev/pytest-asyncio) and decorate your test with `@pytest.mark.asyncio` or apply asyncio mark to all tests like that:_

 ```python
 pytestmark = pytest.mark.asyncio